-(UPDATED 11/14/13) The Council approvals of the Specific Plan and related actions took place in June 2012, and became effective one month later.
-The final Specific Plan is available below, and the Final EIR is available on the EIR sub-page.
-New development proposals in the Plan area are required to adhere to the Specific Plan regulations.
+(UPDATED 02/27/14) The Council approvals of the Specific Plan and related actions took place in June 2012.
+The final Specific Plan is available below, and the Final EIR can be reviewed on the EIR sub-page.
+New development proposals in the Plan area are required to adhere to all Specific Plan regulations.
 In addition, the City is considering implementation of public space improvements on an ongoing basis through the 5-Year Capital Improvement Program (CIP) process.

-As specified by Chapter G ("Implementation"), the Planning Commission and City Council are conducting an
+As specified by Chapter G ("Implementation"), the Planning Commission and City Council conducted an

 The Specific Plan became effective as of July 12, 2012.
 The version provided below has incorporated all changes/corrections made by the City Council in June 2012.